Sommerfeld effect

 In mechanics, Sommerfeld effect is a phenomenon arising from feedback in the energy exchange between vibrating systems: for example, when for the rocking table, under given conditions, energy transmitted to the motor resulted not in higher revolutions but in stronger vibrations of the table.
 It is named after Arnold Sommerfeld.

 In 1902, A. Sommerfeld analyzed the vibrations caused by a motor driving an unbalanced weight and wrote that "This experiment corresponds roughly to the case in which a factory owner has a machine set on a poor foundation running at 30 horsepower.
 He achieves an effective level of just 1/3, however, because only 10 horsepower are doing useful work, while 20 horsepower are transferred to the foundational masonry".

-First mathematical descriptions of Sommerfeld effect were suggested by I. Blekhman and V. Konenko.
+First mathematical descriptions of Sommerfeld effect were suggested by I. Blekhman and V. Kononenko.